 He appreciates aspects of the game rarely celebrated in television highlight packages.
 Fundamentals are actually important to him.
 Porter would rather communicate well with his teammates on defense in victories than produce meaningless statistics in losses.
 In a look-at-me basketball generation, Porter is a team first guy.

 Bubba, a nickname first used by his grandma that stuck, appears to be an absolutely perfect fit on a Monty Williams-led team.
-As the best shooting forward option in the 2013 NBA draft, Otto Porter could fit what many consider the Pelicans most glaring hole.
+As the best shooting forward option in the 2013 NBA draft, Porter could fit what many consider the Pelicans most glaring hole.
 This would especially ring true were Al-Farouq Aminu to sign an off-season contract with another team.

-Listening to many experts and reading plenty of mock drafts, Otto Porter appears highly probable of being selected prior to our pick, namely by the Cleveland Cavaliers.
+Listening to many experts and flipping through plenty of mock drafts, Otto Porter appears highly probable of being selected prior to our pick, namely by the Cleveland Cavaliers.
 While many correctly cite positional need, I tend to disagree that this would be the deciding factor.
 Like the Hornets this past season, the Cavaliers are a deeply flawed team and need plenty of help elsewhere.
 They have been looking to trade the oft-injured Anderson Varejao for several seasons, and behind him, sit an underwhelming Tristan Thompson and Tyler Zeller.

 If Ben McLemore and Nerlens Noel get picked 1-2 as anticipated, could Cleveland pass on Cody Zeller?
 Pairing up the Zeller brothers would work on several fronts, both from a marketing perspective and a personal emotional level.
 More importantly, Cody is currently wowing onlookers at the NBA draft combine.
 Lastly, it has been reported that the Cavaliers haven't even reached out to Porter yet.
 It's hard to believe he isn't on their radar, but not making Porter a priority, doesn't bode well in having him don one of their uniforms next season.